 If you notice hair fall while brushing, it may leave you perplexed.
 However, this is the hair that has already fallen out of the follicles.
 The hair brushing simply separates this hair from the rest of your hair.
 It is a normal phenomenon.

 Do not brush your hair aggressively as it can damage the hair and make them brittle.
 If you have tangled hair, use a good serum or conditioner to remove the tangles.

 If you notice unusual clumps of hair falling out while brushing, consult your doctor.

 2. Hair Fall In Shower

 Hairfall in the shower is also a common scenario.
 But, if you notice large chunks of hair clogging your shower, there might be an underlying medical condition.
 Consult your doctor for an accurate diagnosis.
-The ingredients in your shampoos may also be a cause of this kind of hair fall.
+Shampoos may also be a cause of this kind of hair fall if they’re not suited to your hair type.
 Switch to gentler shampoos and conditioners that suit your hair.